mozilla/data-docs/meta/structure.md

 |--cookbooks - focused code examples for reference
 ```

-The prose documentation is meant to take the reader from neophyte to expert.
+The prose documentation is meant to take the reader from beginner to expert.
 To this end, the rendered documentation has an order different from the directory structure:

 * Getting Started: Get some simple analysis completed so the user understands